 Completing each item listed below will ensure a smooth transition for you to Pitt-Johnstown.
 Please keep in mind that allowing adequate time for processing and proper planning will provide the greatest opportunity for successful immigration.

 1. Passport: If you have not done so already, apply for your passport or verify that your passport is valid.
-(NOTE: Citizens of Canada may be exempt from the passport requirement in order to enter the US.
-This is subject to change as a result of the Western Hemisphere Travel Initiative.

 2. Apply for your Student Visa: In order to obtain the F-1 or J-1 entry visa needed for admission to the United States, you will need to take the original I-20 or Form DS-2019 (issued by the University of Pittsburgh), your passport, and financial support documentation (e.g. award letter, bank statement, etc.) to the US Embassy or Consulate nearest you.
 For tips on applying for the non-immigrant visa, click here.
 (NOTE: Citizens of Canada are not required to apply for an entry visa at a US Embassy or Consulate).
 Visit the US Department of State for additional information about US Embassies or Consulates.